Maksim1Bomba/BR/Readme.md

 ## Run

-Start the server in docker conteiner, you just need to type some commands shown below:
+Start the server in docker container, you just need to type some commands shown below:

 ```
 sh build.sh